When you think of fair foods, you probably think of fatty, sugary, deep fried decadence. And to be honest, that’s pretty much what state fair food is!

 It’s one of those foods that have zero nutritional value, and yet, nobody cares!

 You’ll only need nine fundamental kitchen staples to make them at home, and you can prepare and cook them in less than 10 minutes.

 As easy as these are to make, you’ll really have to limit yourself.
 Otherwise, you may go overboard on making these delicious treats.

 2. Corn Dogs

-But what if I told you that you could make your frozen corn dogs taste county fair fantastic?
+But what if I told you that you could make your frozen dogs taste county fair fantastic?

 You’ll get the perfect crispy-on-the-outside, soft-on-the-inside crust and a warm, juicy hot dog inside.
 There’s nothing to it.

-Fairs are known for mixing strange ingredients into one cohesive dish, just like they did with cotton candy ice cream.
+State fairs are known for mixing strange ingredients into one cohesive dish, just like they did with cotton candy ice cream.